webiny/docs.webiny.com/docs/deep-dive/architecture/files.md

 4. The **(C) File service** responds with the pre-signed POST data.

-5. Client makes a POST request, this time with the file body and the token, direct to the **(E) S3 file storage**.
+5. Finally, the Client makes a POST request to the **(E) S3 file storage**, which includes the received pre-signed POST data, and the actual file that needs to be uploaded.
     > This way the client uploads files directly to S3, while still keeping the security around who can upload what types of files.
     > This approach also enables you to turn on [S3 Transfer Acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html) feature for faster upload.